NickSam121/nuHDM-cosmo-sims/README.md

 -  gnuplot rmvloop.gp

 In case this does not work, there is a stupid solution which always works.
 One needs to comment out from all the info_000XXX files the last lines right after unit_t with #comment the lines specifying the ordering and the DOMAIN ind_min ind_max.
+In the routine output_info in output_amr.f90 there are plot statements, of which I have made it add an '#' to some of them, so that gnuplot does not get confused by them (approximately at the lines are 494-507).
+In movie.f90 it is near the top, starting around line 139, %("moviefiles(0) = ..." and so on)

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------